xmos/lib_xua/doc/rst/sw_spdif.rst

 Output Stream Structure
 -----------------------

-The stream is composed of words with the following structure shown in :ref:`usb_audio_spdif_stream_structure`.
+The stream is composed of words with the structure shown in :ref:`usb_audio_spdif_stream_structure`.
 The channel status bits are 0x0nc07A4, where c=1 for left channel, c=2 for right channel and n indicates sampling frequency as shown in :ref:`usb_audio_spdif_sample_bits`.